 - Discriminatory treatment – May include refusing to hire someone because it is assumed, based on stereotypes rather than ability, that he or she cannot do the job.
 It can also include prohibiting someone from taking part in projects, promotions, or training opportunities due to an unsubstantiated perception that the disability would not allow him or her to be successful.
 See What is discrimination? on the Canadian Human Rights Commission's website.

 - Reasonable accommodation – Allows employees to perform the essential duties of the job.
 The types of accommodation that may be requested may be varied and if two solutions will work, but one is more reasonable in terms of practicality, it should be considered.
 See Accommodation strategies for ideas.

-See also Examples of potential discrimination for types of situations in which there was no known intention to harm, but the actions were perceived by the employees as discriminatory.
+See also Examples of Potential Discrimination for types of situations in which there was no known intention to harm, but the actions of an employer were perceived by the employees as discriminatory.
 Alternative strategies are also offered.

 What are some of the relevant laws in Canada?

-There are various statutes prohibiting discrimination against persons based on certain characteristics such as gender expression, family status or disabilities (including mental disabilities) that may apply to employers in Canada:
+There are various statutes prohibiting discrimination against persons based on certain characteristics such as gender expression, family status or disabilities (including mental disabilities) that may apply to employers in Canada.